Lucy Cousins: Work

 Cousins' books are aimed at preschool-aged children and younger or older.

 Her work, especially the character of Maisy Mouse, is a successful publishing brand, with books printed in 27 different languages and over 27 million copies of her books in print.
-The series is known as the Maisy Series.

 Apart from the Maisy books, Cousins has also published other children's books, such as Jazzy in the Jungle (2002) and one about Noah's Ark.

 Recognition

 Her board books, designed especially for toddlers, are considered among the best, according to Horn Book Magazine.

 The Carnegie Library listed Maisy's First Colors as a 2013 pick for their Best Books for Babies list.

 Cousins' character, Maisy, was featured on a postage stamp published by the U.S. Postal Service in their 2006 Favorite Children's Book Animals Series.

 Cousins won a Booktrust Best Book Award in 2014 for Peck, Peck, Peck.

 She received Mathical Honors for Count with Maisy, Cheep, Cheep, Cheep!.